Doppol - Trending books for kids

 What’s inside...

-In the fourth thrilling installment of Suzanne Collins' 'Underland Chronicles', Gregor is drawn ever deeper into a brewing crisis.
-Gregor must find his place in the frightening prophecies he encounters, the strength to protect his family, and the courage to defend against an army of giant rats.
+In the fourth installment of Suzanne Collins' 'Underland Chronicles', Gregor is increasingly drawn into a brewing crisis.
+As he uncovers the sinister fate of the disappearing mice alongside young Queen Luxa, they both face the harsh realities in line with a prophecy.
+Gregor must find the strength to protect his family and muster the courage to stand against an army of giant rats in this action-packed, suspenseful narrative.

 Age